shawnferry/HOL7712-gitbook/agents/README.md

 # Adding an Agent Node

-Everything we have done in Puppet so far can be achieved by simply using `puppet apply` on a single node.
-We walk through adding a second node to the Puppet configuration.
+Everything we have done in Puppet so far is achieved by simply using `puppet apply` on a single node.
+Next, we walk through adding a second node to the Puppet configuration.

 ### Steps Overview